Why You Should Consider HVAC Zoning Options | Ductless & Damper

 Why You Should Consider HVAC Zoning

 You may have heard of zoned HVAC systems.
 These systems allow homeowners to manually control the temperature in different areas, or “zones,” of the home.
 Zones can be as small as one room or as large as an entire building or add-on.
-Temperature settings are controlled in each of the zones by separate thermostat.
+Temperature settings are controlled in each of the zones by a separate thermostat.

 This can be accomplished with ductless mini-split units or an automatic damper system in your central HVAC's ductwork.
 Regardless of if you have a ductless or damper system, each "zone" will have its own thermostat and controls.